 Scientists are studying several other potential treatments for SMA, including:

 The FDA has not yet approved these experimental treatments.
-However, it’s possible that the organization might approve one or more of these treatments in the future.
+However, it’s possible that one or more of these treatments could be available in the future.

-In addition to targeted therapy to treat SMA, your child’s doctor might recommend other treatments to help manage symptoms or potential complications.
+In addition to SMA treatment that affects the SMN protein, your child’s doctor might recommend other treatments to help manage symptoms or potential complications.

-Children with SMA tend to have weak respiratory muscles, which makes it harder to breathe.
+Children with SMA tend to have weak respiratory muscles, which makes it harder to breathe and cough.
 Many also develop rib deformities, which can worsen breathing difficulties.

 To help clear your child’s airways and support their breathing, their health team may prescribe: